fbpx ...

 This post may contain Affiliate Links.
 Please see my Disclaimer for more details.

-New Orleans Eggnog is made simply with eggs, sugar, cream, and nutmeg.
+New Orleans Eggnog is made from scratch with eggs, sugar, cream, and nutmeg.
 This rich and creamy holiday staple is guaranteed to be a hit with your family and friends!
 Serve it on its own or alongside your favorite Christmas cookies for the ultimate treat.

 It doesn’t get any more iconic than eggnog when it comes to holiday drink recipes.
 Growing up as an aspiring chef, I learned a lot from watching my family members cook.
 My auntie, for example, taught me a lot about how to use every part of something.